 With the temperatures changing so much throughout the day, it is especially important to dress in layers.

 Spring is also the rainy season so be aware of weather before entering any slot canyon!

-Spring weather draws people to Capitol Reef.
+Spring weather draws people to all five Utah National Parks.
 It’s the best time of year to truly enjoy the outdoors in this desert landscape.

 BUT that means Capitol Reef is also a popular spring break destination so it may be more crowded during that time.

 Things to Do at Capitol Reef in the Spring

 Check out all the fun things to do at Capitol Reef National Park!

 Exhibits, bookstore, general information, toilets, and park rangers on duty.
 You can get drinking water inside (during open hours) or outside (24 hours a day).

 Fruita Gifford Farm in the Spring